Princess Lātūfuipeka Tukuʻaho

 Princess Lātūfuipeka (Angelika Lātūfuipeka Halaevalu Mataʻaho Napua-o-kalani Tukuʻaho; born 17 November 1983, in Nukuʻalofa) is a Tongan royal and a member of the House of Tupou.
-Sole daughter of Tupou VI, King of Tonga, Princess Lātūfuipeka became the High Commissioner of Tonga to Australia on 22 August 2012, after her father – High Commissioner until then – succeeded as the King of Tonga.
+The only daughter of Tupou VI, King of Tonga, Princess Lātūfuipeka was appointed Tonga's High Commissioner to Australia on 22 August 2012, after her father – High Commissioner until then – succeeded as the King of Tonga.

 Family and early life

 Family

 She is the sole daughter and eldest child of Tupou VI, King of Tonga and Queen Nanasipau'u.
 Her middle name is her grandmother's name, Her Late Majesty Queen Mother Halaevalu Mata'aho.
 She has two brothers, the Crown Prince Tupoutoʻa ʻUlukalala and Prince Ata, who is the youngest.
 She is in the line of succession to the Tongan throne.
 The princess will inherit the prestigious title of Princess Royal of Tonga once her paternal aunt, Princess Pilolevu, passes away.